zachalam/empathy/README.md

 # empathy
 The goal of empathy is simple: Improve customer happiness by categorizing support tickets based on their emotion.

 When a customer submits a support ticket through your site: run the text through empathy and save the emotion.
-Use this emotion to find and respond to unhappy customers (prioritize "sadness" over "happy" tickets) faster.
+Use this emotion to find and respond to unhappy customers (prioritize "angry" over "happy" tickets) faster.

 Installation
 -----------------------------